engxiong/courseproject/README.md

 Step 2: Unzip the file and set the file path ./UCI HAR Dataset as the working directory in R

+Step 3: Make sure you have installed reshape2 package

-Step 3:Run the run_analysis.R script in the set working diretory to achieve the output result of tidydata.txt
+Step 4:Run the run_analysis.R script in the set working diretory to achieve the output result of tidydata.txt

 ##What the run_analysis.R does in sequence:
 1.Merges the training and the test sets to create one data set.